 WHAT IS NEW?

-Reshaped for 2021, the Ezzy Wave is flatter in the batten above the boom, making the sail feel lighter, freer, and easier to move around.
+The current Ezzy Wave is flatter in the batten above the boom, making the sail feel lighter, freer, and easier to move around.
 This makes the sail much better for jumping as well as easier to handle on the wave.
 This change also improves high wind handling.

 GRAHAM EZZY QUOTE